MScBiomedicalInformatics/MSIB32500/lectures/lecture1.md

 ## Learning Objectives

-- This training will teach you all you need to know to start using Linux, be it on the CRI’s High Performance Infrastructure (HPC), or on your own computer (even if you are already running Windows or Mac OS).
+- This training will teach you all you need to know to start using Linux, be it on the CRI’s High-Performance Infrastructure (HPC), or on your own computer (even if you are already running Windows or Mac OS).
 - After this training you will:
   - Feel comfortable using Linux
   - Know how software works on Linux  and how to use it
   - Use bash to execute commands in Linux and know your way around the file system
   - Have an overview of Linux tools that are extremely useful for bioinformatics

-## Log on to CRI's High Performance Computing (HPC) system
+## Log on to CRI's High-Performance Computing (HPC) system

 :pushpin:**Microsoft Windows user** you will need to install a tool for remote computing: [MobaXterm](http://mobaxterm.mobatek.net) and/or
 [PuTTY](http://www.putty.org).
-PuTTY user go to: http://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html locate the apropiate binary file (executable putty.exe file) for your hardware (32bits or 64 bits laptop).
-Place this file on your destop (or other folder that you can access easyly).
+PuTTY user go to http://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html locate the appropriate binary file (executable putty.exe file) for your hardware (32bits or 64 bits laptop).
+Place this file on your desktop (or another folder that you can access easily).
 You will need to 'double-click' this file each time you need to access it.

-Open a PuTTY session, on 'Host Name (or IP address)' type: **tarbell.cri.uchicago.edu**,  select SSH as the Connection Type, verify the port number in the'Port' Box is **22**.
+Open a PuTTY session, on 'Host Name (or IP address)' type: **gardner.cri.uchicago.edu**,  select SSH as the Connection Type, verify the port number in the'Port' Box is **22**.
 Press the 'Open' button, then type in the provided **username and password** when prompted.
-Type **yes** if you are prompted to accept a key before entering username.
+Type **yes** if you are prompted to accept a key before entering a username.

 **Login**